-- Make sure you and your children have time to yourselves as a family, without visitors and callers.
-These two or three days after the death are precious. - Talk to your undertaker about the types and colours of coffins available.
+- Talk to your funeral director about the types and colours of coffins available.
 Some parents choose a white coffin for a child.
-The undertaker will be able to advise you on the most suitable size. - It is not usual or necessary for a child to remain in a church or funeral home overnight.
-Most children are taken directly from home to the church for their funeral service and burial or cremation directly afterwards. - Depending on your child's age, it may be possible for you to use your own car rather than a funeral hearse.
-Some parents choose to carry the coffin on their lap while others have used the back seat of their car.
-Some families choose to walk from their house to the service. - You may wish to consider putting a funeral notice in the newspaper or inform your local radio station of your child's death.
+The funeral director will be able to advise you on the most suitable size. - It is not usual or necessary for a child to remain in a church or funeral home overnight.
+Most children are taken directly from home to the church for their funeral service and burial or cremation directly afterwards. - You may wish to consider putting a funeral notice in the newspaper or inform your local radio station of your child's death.